JayanAXHF/modder-rs/tui/README.md

 # Modder TUI

-A Terminal User Interface for Modder-rs, a command-line Minecraft mod manager.
+A Terminal User Interface for modder-rs, a command-line Minecraft mod manager.

 ## Features